Nameless Detective

-Nameless Detective is the protagonist in a long-running mystery series by Bill Pronzini set in the San Francisco area.
+The Nameless Detective is the protagonist in a long-running mystery series by Bill Pronzini set in the San Francisco area.

+Overview

+The character made his debut in the short story "It's a Lousy World", published in 1968.
 The first novel, The Snatch, was published in 1971.
 As of 2013, there are 40 novels featuring "Nameless," and two short story collections.

 Though the character's full name is never revealed in the series (his first name is Bill), some background details of the detective's life have been occasionally mentioned.
 An Italian American (Quarry, 1992), he was raised by a devoutly Roman Catholic mother, and an abusive alcoholic father, as described in Demons (1993).
 Nameless served in U.S. military intelligence during the Vietnam War era, and then became a police officer before working as a private investigator.
 He had an on-again, off-again romance with a woman named Kerry; the pair married in Hardcase (1995).
 He is a connoisseur of beer, collects old pulp magazines, and generally does not carry a firearm.
 Twice at least, characters call the character "Bill" : In Boobytrap (1998) and in Strangers (2014).

 Thrilling Detective cites Pronzini as stating that when he imagines the Nameless Detective, he sees Bill Pronzini.
 The Readers' Advisory Guide to Mystery describes Nameless as rooted in the classic private investigators of American mystery fiction, but updated as a "more realistic detective, someone who ages and changes" over the course of the series.

+Two of the novels have been co-written with other authors: Twospot with Colin Wilcox, and Double with Marcia Muller, Pronzini's wife.
+Each book paired Nameless with one of the other writer's own respective sleuths: Wilcox's Frank Hastings, and Muller's Sharon McCone.